 May Day by John Sommerfield

-The country is in turmoil – the people are angry at the excesses and corruption of the ruling class; workers are told to increase production for less pay; bosses meet to discuss ways of increasing their profit margins; unions mobilise the masses; a march takes place; police clash with demonstrators and a man is killed on the streets of London.
-This could well be a snapshot of Britain in the 21st Century, but it is also an outline of some of the events driving May Day, a novel first published in 1936.
+The country is in turmoil – the people are angry at the corruption of the ruling class; workers are told to increase production for less pay; bosses meet to discuss ways of increasing their profit margins; unions mobilise the masses; a march takes place; the police clash with demonstrators and a man is killed on the streets of London.
+This could be a snapshot of life in the 21st Century, but it is an outline of the events driving May Day, a novel first published in 1936.